tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:Validation](https://rs.tdwg.org/bdqffdq/terms/Validation)
 - Preferred Label: Validation
-- Definition: A data quality need that expreses how data may be evaluated for fitness for use.
+- Definition: A DataQualityNeed that expreses how data may be evaluated for fitness for use.
 - SubClass Of: DataQualityNeed; ValidationConcept
 - Comments: ContextualizedCriterion in the original framework.
-Describes the criteria for determining compliance of data to fill some data quality need.
-A description of a criterion applied to an information element for some resource type.
-Describes an instance of the criterion concept in terms of the associated information elements from some controlled vocabulary (fields actedUpon or consulted), and a resource type of SingleRecord or MultiRecord.
+Describes the Criteria for determining compliance of data to fill some DataQualityNeed.
+A description of a Criterion applied to an InformationElement for some ResourceType.
+Describes an instance of the Criterion concept in terms of the associated InformationElements from some controlled vocabulary (fields ActedUpon or Consulted), and a ResourceType of SingleRecord or MultiRecord.
 Validations are phrased in a positive sense, they identify data which has quality for some need.
-For example: The value of basisOfRecord of single records must be in the controlled vocabulary.
+For example: The value of dwc:basisOfRecord of SingleRecords must be in the controlled vocabulary.
-A Validation is the data quality needs concept that parallels a ValidationMethod at the solutions level, and a ValidationAssertion at the report level.
-ValidationAssertions may specify a result that is COMPLIANT, where the data has quality, or NOT_COMPLIANT, where the data lacks quality for some use.
+A Validation is the DataQualityNeed concept that parallels a ValidationMethod in the Solutions layer, and a ValidationAssertion in the Report layer.
+ValidationAssertions may specify a result that is COMPLIANT, where the data has quality, or NOT_COMPLIANT, where the data lacks quality for some UseCase.
 VA = { va | va = < ie, c, rt >, ie ∈ IE, c ∈ C ⋀ rt ∈ RT }
 - View in: [term-list](../list/bdqffdq/index.md#Validation)